alrichardbollans/spatial-preposition-annotation-tool/README.md

 ##### Adding new prepositions

-Prepositions that you would like to include in the various tasks are contained in /bgui-scripts/textui.py.
+Prepositions that you would like to include in the various tasks are contained in /bge-scripts/on-startup.py.
 All you need to do is add/remove prepositions from `preposition_list`.
+The list is randomised.
+You can change this by commenting out `random.shuffle(random_preposition_list)`.

 ### Creating Annotations